 Company/Team

 This section is a brief description of the values of your production company.
-Generally you’ll keep it to your mission statement, and maybe a bit about your key members in the summary.
+Generally, you’ll keep it to your mission statement, and maybe a bit about your key members in the summary.

 Marketing/Distribution

-In a standard prospectus, this would be the go to market strategy.
+In a standard prospectus, this would be the go-to-market strategy.
 For a film, this means your marketing and distribution sections.
-For the executive summary, list your target demographics, whether you have a distributor, plan to get one, or plan on self distributing.
-Also include if you plan on raising additional money to assist in distribution.
+For the executive summary, list your target demographics, whether you have a distributor, plan to get one, or plan on self-distributing.
+Also, include if you plan on raising additional money to assist in distribution.

 SWOT Analysis/Risk Management

-SWOT is an acronym standing for Strengths Weaknesses, Opportunities, Threats.
-For the executive summary, this section should include a statement that outlines how investing in film is incredibly risky, due to a myriad of factors which practically render your projections null and void.
+SWOT is an acronym standing for Strengths Weaknesses, Opportunities, and Threats.
+For the executive summary, this section should include a statement that outlines how investing in film is incredibly risky, due to a myriad of factors that practically render your projections null and void.
 Advise potential investors to should always consult a lawyer before investing in your film.
 Cover your ass.
 I’ve done a 2*2 table with these for plans in the past, and it works reasonably well.
 Speaking of covering one’s posterior, you should have a lawyer draft a risk statement for you.
 Also, I am not one of those, just your friendly neighborhood entrepreneur. #NotALawyer #SideRant

 Financials

-Finally we come to the part of the plan that the investors really want to see.
-How much is this going to cost, and what’s a reasonable estimate on what it can return.
+Finally, we come to the part of the plan that the investors really want to see.
+How much is this going to cost, and what’s a reasonable estimate on what it can return?
 There are two ways of projecting this, outlined in the blog below.

 Related: The Two Ways to Project Revenue for an independent film.

-In addition to your expected ROI, you’ll want to include when you expect to breakeven, and mention that pro forma financial statements are at the end of this plan included behind the actual financial section.
+In addition to your expected ROI, you’ll want to include when you expect to break even and mention that pro forma financial statements are at the end of this plan included behind the actual financial section.

 Pro Forma Financial Statements.

 If you’re sending out your executive summary as a document unto itself, you will strongly want to consider including the pro forma financial statements.
-For Reference, those documents are a top sheet budget, a revenue top sheet, a waterfall to company/expected income breakdown, an internal company waterfall/capitalization table, a cashflow statement/breakeven analysis, and a document citing your research and sources used in the rest of the plan.
+For Reference, those documents are a top sheet budget, a revenue top sheet, a waterfall to the company/expected income breakdown, an internal company waterfall/capitalization table, a cashflow statement/breakeven analysis, and a document citing your research and sources used in the rest of the plan.

 Here’s a link to the other sections of this 7 part series.
-I’ll make sure they’re linked as the other sections go live.